 “The priority for us is to educate these young people.
 Therefore, paralleling the assessment of the youth’s autonomy, he or she also passes literacy, reading, and writing tests in order to evaluate the level of language and, more importantly, to better orient them. “

-Once a week, every Wednesday afternoon, the youths participate in various workshops organized by Caritas.
-“There, the youths discuss budget management, health education, citizenship, they cook together and learn to eat healthy…”
+Once a month, often on Wednesday afternoon, the youths participate in various workshops organized by Caritas.
+“There, we discuss budget management, health education, citizenship, they cook together and learn to eat healthy…,” explains Julie.
+The team also organises sports and cultural activities: cinema, museum, amusement park, camps etc. These are privileged moments that make it possible to break the young person’s isolation, promote integration into the host society and develop active citizenship.